 By Quantity Sold: splits the Cost equally according to Quantity Sold across the selected items for the period specified in date range.
 So, if you sold 50 blue beads, and 20 red beads, an accurate split of the “costs” would be applied and there would be more of the costs associated to the blue beads.

 By Sales Revenue: splits the Cost equally according to Sales Revenue across the selected items.
 So this would be a similar split to Quantity Sold, but would base the split on “revenue” rather than number of units sold.

 By Brand: splits the Cost equally across the selected Brands.
 So, in this case, it would split the costs between the different brands selected without concern for how many were sold.
 It will just evenly split the costs for each brand for the dates assigned.

 By Product: splits the Cost equally across the selected Products.
 Again, this will not take into account how many were sold for each product - it will just evenly split the costs by product for the dates assigned.

 The SKU selector works as in all other areas of MBS.
 Click to expand Brands, Product Lines and Products.
-Use the Filter Tags option to filter by any assigned tags (see Settings > Product Lines & Tags).
+Use the Filter Tags option to filter by any assigned tags (see Products > Product Lines & Tags).
 Select and add the desired items to Selected Items.
 These are the items to which the Cost will be applied.

 Note: If no items are selected, the Cost will be applied to the entire account.